 - Setup and initial training: ￥20,000 one-time fee

 - Subscription: ￥6,000 per year (￥500 per month on a yearly contract)

 - Setup and initial training: ￥5,000 one-time fee

 I am willing to train in person – I find that it is most effective to talk face-to-face about each ministry’s needs and then customize the KizunaDB configuration together.
 I won’t charge extra for that, but if you are outside the Kansai area and I am not already traveling to your area for other purposes, help with my train fare is appreciated.

 And… If anyone wants to help me in concrete ways, they can use it for free!
 Not all the help is technical in nature – examples:

 - Filling in ficticious data for my public demo database – I can’t use real data for privacy reasons, but it’s hard to tell how it works if there isn’t a good amount of realistic data.

 - Writing tutorials to help people like yourself learn to use it for different kinds of ministry situations.

 - Translation and correction of my bad Japanese – I’m told that some areas of the interface that I have translated aren’t as clear as they could be, and other areas haven’t been translated yet.
-Besides the application’s interface, translation of web pages (like this one) would also be a huge help.
+Besides the application’s interface, translation of web pages would also be a huge help.